simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 Enter _student_ and _click Change_.
 Now notice the prompt that says "student@lab:~$"

 You now have a working computer for conducting all class work for the DevOps Practioner course.

+## Stopping your lab computer

+You will want to stop the lab computer at the end of each day to prevent it from accumulating costs during the evening and night.

+### Step 1

+From the Google Cloud Shell window type the following:

+gcloud compute instances top lab

+Or from the Web UI you can navigate to the Compute Engine section and select you lab computer.
+When it is selected click on the icon representing the "Stop" operation.